vindem/sleipnir/README.md

 -mobile=n Instantiates n mobile devices
 -cloud=n Instantiates n cloud nodes
--wlRuns=n Each workflows has n applications
--cloudonly Simulation uses only Cloud nodes
--area=name Urban area where the offloading is performed (possible choices: HERNALS, LEOPOLDSTADT, SIMMERING) -eta=n Sets the eta parameter, which is necessary to set offloading cost (the higher the eta, the lower the cost).
+-wlRuns=n Each workflows has n applications -cloudonly=true/false If true, simulation uses only Cloud nodes -area=name Urban area where the offloading is performed (possible choices: HERNALS, LEOPOLDSTADT, SIMMERING) -eta=n Sets the eta parameter, which is necessary to set offloading cost (the higher the eta, the lower the cost).
 -outfile=string Saves output in file filename